janhohenheim/dylib_demo/readme.md

 and can freely break the ABI in the process.

 That means that Rust has excellent freedom in how to improve their internals, but comes with the cost of dynamic linking no longer being straightforward.

+> Foreshadowing: There is one situation where this is fine: dynamic linking is guaranteed to have compatible ABI
+> across all crates that were compiled within the same compiler invocation,
+> e.g. by a single `cargo build` command.

-The go-to solution is to use `repr(C)`.
+The go-to solution for the problem of an unstable ABI is to force a stable once by using `repr(C)`.

 ## `repr(C)` and why it sucks

-The above ABI convention is called `repr(Rust)`, and you probably have never seen that written out anywhere because it's the implicit default.
+The unstable ABI convention is called `repr(Rust)`, and you probably have never seen that written out anywhere because it's the implicit default.
 As an alternative, `#[repr(C)]` is an annotation you can use on data types to say "dear Rust compiler, please keep this type's ABI stable"
 It's called like that because it geeeenerally uses the C ABI, which is a very widely used standard supported by most modern programming languages.
 If you want your code to be able to be compatible with other languages, `repr(C)` is your friend.